 - + Take a critical look at the validity of each certifying body

 - + Observe the career opportunities and average salary of a Health or Nutrition Coach

 - + Determine if a career in nutritional therapy is right for you

 What Is a Health Coach?

 A Health Coach or Nutrition Coach is a professional who focuses on whole-body systems as individual factors that affect overall health.
 This includes, but is not limited to mind, body, and emotional factors.
-These are broad titles and can vary depending on certification.
+These are broad titles and can vary depending on certificate.
 Some examples are: